-“I wish I could give other artists advice but I never use applications to get residencies!”
+“I wish I could advise other artists, but I never use applications to get residencies!”

-It turned out that none of the artists I’d asked ever sent in an application.
+It turned out that none of the artists I’d asked ever applied.

 None, none, none.

-And the artists also didn’t do a bunch of other things that art biz gurus insist we have to do to land things like residencies.
+And the artists also didn’t do a bunch of other things that art biz gurus insist we do to land things like residencies.